Marketing Masters Programs

 Facts and Figures: Advertising Manager Salary

-Per the BLS, the average annual salary for advertising and promotions managers was $106,130 in May 2017.
-Overall, the BLS also projects a 10 percent growth in employment of advertising, promotions, and marketing managers from 2016 to 2026.
+Per the BLS, the median annual salary for advertising and promotions managers was $125,510 in May 2019.
+Overall, the BLS also projects a 6% growth in employment of advertising, promotions, and marketing managers from 2019 to 2029.

 Leverage your interests in promoting brands, creating advertising campaigns or analyzing market trends and pricing strategies.
 To view Masters in Advertising and Marketing programs choose from the programs below or use the filter to refine your search.
 Contact schools directly using the on-page form!